 This approach provides the granularity of the Curriculum Mastery (focussing at a classroom level on the individual curriculum objectives that children need to learn) while allowing you to track year on year progress.

-You can easily identify students who are in need of extra support, as differences in curriculum and summative grades may highlight the need to look deeper.
+You can identify students who are in need of extra support, as differences in curriculum and summative grades may highlight the need to look deeper.

 Students follow one of the curriculums linked to the summative assessment and are marked with a grade in the Marking Sale.
 Each Marking Scale corresponds to grade on the Summative Grade Scale and is used to generate a Suggested Mark on the Summative Grade Set.
 Students progress through each year's curriculum.